literalpie/storybook-framework-qwik/README.md

 Because this framework is shipped only as an ESM module, this may require that you add `"type": "module"` to your `package.json` (or create a package.json inside your .storybook folder to only make this setting apply to storybook).

+## Demo
+There is a simple example Storybook using the latest version of this package [here](https://storybook-framework-qwik.vercel.app/)

 ## Credit

 Many parts of this package are based on code that I got from [this PR](https://github.com/BuilderIO/qwik/pull/2381), which got some ideas from [this discussion](https://github.com/BuilderIO/qwik/discussions/787).